HomeMy WebLinkAbout1987-03-04 - City Council - REGULAR - AgendaPRE-COUNCIL/STAFF WORKSHOP SESSION

 (Councilman Zapata), the various strategies and alternatives local government

-should pursue in attaining additional resources (Councilman Lancaster), the sea]
+should pursue in attaining additional resources (Councilman Lancaster), the seal

-coating process, in which Councilman Murrin requested a list of streets that ar~
+coating process, in which Councilman Murrin requested a list of streets that are

 to be seal coated, specifically in his district.